-Submenu Function Edge Blending Set to On to activate Edge Blending.
+Function Set to On to activate Edge Blending.
 Set to Off when not projecting from multiple projectors.
+Blending : Set to On to activate Edge Blending

-Top Edge/Bottom Edge/Left Edge/Right Edge Blending : Set to On to activate Edge Blending towards your settings, and the blend range will be shaded.
+(inten not projecting nom manipre projectoro) Top Edge/Bottom Edge/Left Edge/Right Edge Blending : Set to On to activate Edge Blending towards your settings, and the blend range will be shaded.
 Blend Start Position : Displays blending start position as a red line, and adjusts at the level of one pixel.
 Blend Range : Adjusts the range to be shaded.
 Adjustment is possible at the level of one pixel.
 The maximum range is 45% of the resolution.
 Blend Curve You can select from three ways of shading.
 Guide Display Set to On to display a guide on the Edge Blending setting range.